jurassicLizard/byte-ao/README.md

 ## Important Implementation Notes

+### Security Considerations
+This library includes functionality to securely erase sensitive data from memory, but offers no guarantees against sophisticated memory forensic techniques or side-channel attacks.
+Always follow security best practices when handling cryptographic material.

+**Note on Secure Wipe Testing:** The secure memory wiping procedures, while implemented, are not yet thoroughly tested with unit tests.
+This functionality should be considered a work in progress from a verification standpoint.

 ### Endianness Considerations

 In cryptographic applications, endianness matters when converting between byte arrays and multi-byte values (like `uint32_t` or `uint64_t`).
 Many cryptographic algorithms specify operations in big-endian format (network byte order), while most modern CPUs use little-endian format internally.